Local Guide

 in St Barth

-A local concierge’s honest guide to where to stay in Saint Barthélemy: the best areas, the top hotels, and when a private villa rental is the better choice.
+A local concierge’s honest guide to where to stay in St Barth (St Barts, Saint Barthélemy): the best areas, the top hotels, and when a private villa rental is the better choice.
+Plus how I organise the whole stay around it.

-Deciding where to stay in St Barth shapes the entire trip.
-The island is small, so distances are short, but each neighborhood has a completely different feel, and the right choice between a hotel and a private villa depends on the size and style of the trip.
-This guide covers both: the top hotels in Saint Barthélemy and the area-by-area logic for choosing where to base your stay.
+Deciding where to stay in St Barth (the island is also written St Barts and Saint Barthélemy) shapes the entire trip.
+The island is small, so distances are short, but each neighbourhood has a completely different feel, and the right choice between a hotel and a private villa rental depends on the size and style of the trip.
+This guide is built like I’d brief a guest in person: the best areas to stay with a who-it-suits scan, the top hotels, the villa angle, and how I assemble the rest of the trip around the room you sleep in.

 Hotel or private villa: how to decide